Maintaining Good Customer Relationships Keeps Your Business Merry

 Why would you want to do this?

-A company who knows it customers well, can offer incentives at the right moment to convert a sale.
+A company who knows its customers well can offer incentives at the right moment to convert a sale.
 A company who communicates with its customers well can spend less on advertising.
 A company who remains at the forefront of customers’ minds can retain customers rather than losing them when the opposition runs a crazy margin-cutting sale.
 Knowing and speaking with your customers regularly is smart business.
 But to do all this, you need a systemised approach (no one likes receiving the same Christmas present three years running!).

 There are a few ways to go and what you decide to do will depend on the size of your business now and the size you want it to be.